Community Counseling Clinics: A First-Timer’s Guide

 What Should You Ask When You Call a Community Counseling Center?

-When you’re researching community counseling programs, we highly recommend that you ask a lot of questions before asking for an appointment.
+When you’re researching community counseling programs, we highly recommend that you ask a lot of questions before making an appointment.
 This will help you make an informed decision about whether that particular program is right for you.

-For example, not all community mental health programs offer therapy, so if you’re looking for therapy, you should first confirm that the particular program you’re calling offers it before you sit on their waitlist for a month.
+For example, not all community mental health programs offer therapy, so if you’re looking for therapy, you should first confirm that the program you’re calling offers it before you agree to be placed on a waiting list.

 Asking the right questions also helps you prepare for your initial appointment.
-Knowing what to bring will keep you from having to cancel and come back or from being billed for a full fee because you didn’t have the right documentation.
+Knowing what to bring will keep you from having to cancel and come back or from being billed for two separate visits because you didn’t have the right documentation the first time

 PRO TIP